Clean Water Access

 All of the workers on the farm come from remote, and often dry regions around northern Nicaragua.
-Often, they have either no access to running water, or the access they have is to contaminated water sources.
-After conversations with the Lovos and many of their workers, we embark on a project to provide clean water to 5 specific communities.
+Often, nearby wells for some families are abandoned and contaminated.
+After conversations with the Lovos, we embark on a project to provide clean water to the communities of the farm workers who do the hard work of picking our coffee.

-The Lovos are currently in the process of identifying the next 5 communities that need access to clean water.
-Once we have identified these communities, we can cover 5 wells.
+Think and the Lovos are currently in the process of identifying the next communities that need access to clean water.
+Once we have identified these communities, we can begin renovations.

 Enrique travels to Finca Santa Isabel to help the Lovos identify the next set of wells to be covered.
 We are still in the process of figuring out which communities still need access to clean water.